-If you are not used to barefoot shoes, you’ll need to transition into wearing them.
-In other words, it requires a gradual adaptation.
+If you are not used to bare feet, maybe you need to transition into barefoot shoes first.
+It requires a gradual adaptation.
 Your feet need conditioning and this takes a phased increase in duration and intensity of wear while active, as I explain…read on.

 Transitioning to barefoot running shoes